castorini/howl/README.md

 pip install howl
 ```

 3. To immediately use a pre-trained Howl model for inference, we provide the `client` API.
-The following example loads the "hey_fire_fox" pretrained model with a simple callback and starts the inference client.
+The following example (also found under `examples/hey_fire_fox.py`) loads the "hey_fire_fox" pretrained model with a simple callback and starts the inference client.

 ```
 from howl.client import HowlClient